- Trip Outline

 - Bran Castle – also known as Dracula’s Castle, a legendary Transylvanian fortress dating back to 1377.

 Put on your costume and then, at 8 PM, join us for the best Halloween Party in Transylvania.
 The program includes a traditional buffet dinner, a magic show and many other dark surprises.
 The highlights include the Ritual of Killing of a Living Dead, performed by our team according to old customs and traditions.
 The Halloween Party in Sighisoara lasts until 02:00 am!

 After the party, rest for a while and then travel to Brasov.
 Admire the medieval Saxon City and its landmarks.
 The most famous attraction is the Black Church, the largest gothic edifice in South Eastern Europe.
 After that, drive to Bran Village.

 Halloween Party at Bran Castle

 Accommodate in a cozy 3* hotel.
 At 7:30 PM, join us for the Halloween Party at Bran Castle.
-The schedule includes a unique night tour of the castle, followed by a horror movie projection.
-After that, head for the courtyard and party till morning.
+The schedule includes a unique night visit of Bran Castle (please have in mind that the night tour of Bran Castle is not guided, you will receive more information on this from our tour guides), followed by a fun party taking place on the grounds of the castle.